 The relationship between two or more financial statement items is established using the quantitative analysis technique known as ratio analysis.
 It involves analysing the cash flow statement, income statement, and balance sheet to assess various aspects of an organisation’s operational and financial performance.

-Ratio analysis provides insights into the economic performance of a company, such as its effectiveness, liquidity, profitability, and solvency, to help in decision-making.
+Ratio analysis provides insights into a company's economic performance, such as its effectiveness, liquidity, profitability, and solvency, to help in decision-making.

 Common Size Statements

-In financial statement analysis, a common-size statement is a crucial tool.
-It has a direct impact on the financial statements of the organisation by rendering all items as a percentage of a standard base value.
+A common-size statement is one of the important tools of financial statement analysis.
+It directly impacts the organisation's financial statements by rendering all items as a percentage of a standard base value.
 This approach facilitates easier comparisons between companies or different time periods within a company's history.

 Comparative Statements

 Comparative Financial accounts are the financial accounts of an organisation for various periods.
-Users must employ financial statement analysis tools or procedures to understand the comparative statement.
+Users must employ the tools of financial statement analysis or procedures to understand the comparative statement.

 Several financial statement components may be presented in a comparative format in a table.
 It makes it possible to quickly compare several parameters across two or more periods.
 In the context of financial instruments and strategies, the comparative statement is crucial.